cornerstone-consulting/INFIODocs/infio-plugin.md

   - **Databases to Exclude**: Comma-separated list of databases to exclude from analysis, you can press enter to keep the default excluded databases only (master, model, msdb, tempdb).

-- If you choose mode 4, you will be prompted to provide only the following details.
+- If you choose [Extended events retrieval mode](#4-extended-events-retrieval-mode), you will be prompted to provide only the following details.
-  - **Application Name**: Enter the application name (should be the same as the one you entered during Infio tool setup).
+  - **Application Name**: Enter the application name (should be the same as the one you entered during INFIO tool setup).
   - **SQL Server Name**: Enter the Hostname or IP address of the SQL Server instance.
   - **Username**: Enter your SQL Server username.
   - **Password**: Enter your SQL Server password.